membrane/api-gateway/distribution/examples/openapi/README.md

 </router>
 ```
 ### Usage
-After configuring the plugin, access it via the defined port, for example: http://localhost:2000/.
+After configuring the plugin, access it via the defined api, for example: http://localhost:2000/.

 **API List:** The overview displays all deployed APIs.